The “Belle Epoque” wooden cabins on Port Manec’h beach

 Published on: 27 November 2024 - Filed under: Seeds

-Discover a touch of Breton excellence with this delicious salted butter caramel with preserved lemon, perfect for enhancing your breakfasts and desserts.
-This creamy, flavoursome mix adds a touch of originality to your toast and desserts, combining the sweetness of the caramel, the saltiness of the butter and the subtle acidity of the preserved lemon. […]
+Discover a touch of Breton excellence with this delicious salted butter caramel with lemon, perfect for enhancing your breakfasts and desserts.
+This creamy and flavourful mixture adds a touch of originality to your toast and desserts, combining the sweetness of caramel, the saltiness of butter and the subtle acidity of lemon.
+Why you’ll love this […]

 Published on: 11 November 2024 - Filed under: Recipes for breakfast